 Our main findings can be summarized as follows.
 First, assuming that the onsite Hubbard repulsion is the dominant finite range Coulomb interaction at the lattice scale, we show that the leading instability of massless slow Dirac fermions near the CNP (zero doping) is toward the formation of an antiferromagnetic (AFM) ground state.
-However, as the system is doped away from the CNP, pairing interactions generated from the Hubbard repulsion, start to develop.
-Then among various possible superconducting channels, we show that a time-reversal symmetry breaking valley pseudo-spin triplet (but spin-singlet) topological $p+ip$ paired state is energetically most favored.
-Our proposed phase diagrams display such competition (see Fig.~\ref{RG:phaseDiagram}) and a possible coexistence of the AFM and paired states (see Fig.~\ref{phasediagram}).
-These features are in a qualitative agreement with the recent experimental findings~\cite{Cao-Nature2}.
-The predicted time-reversal symmetry breaking $p+ip$ pairing supports \emph{quantized} anomalous spin and thermal Hall conductivities, as well as finite polar Kerr and Faraday rotations.
+However, as the system is doped away from the CNP, pairing interactions develop from the Hubbard repulsion.
+Among various possible superconducting channels, we show that a time-reversal symmetry breaking valley pseudospin triplet (but spin-singlet) topological $p+ip$ paired state is energetically most favored.
+Our proposed phase diagrams display such competition (Fig.~\ref{RG:phaseDiagram}) and a possible coexistence of the AFM and paired states (Fig.~\ref{phasediagram}).
+These features are in qualitative agreement with the recent experimental findings~\cite{Cao-Nature2}.
+The predicted time-reversal symmetry breaking $p+ip$ pairing can support \emph{quantized} anomalous spin and thermal Hall conductivities, as well as finite polar Kerr and Faraday rotations.

-\emph{Model:} Low-energy excitations in a MA-TBLG near the CNP can be described as a collection of slow Dirac fermions~\cite{castro-neto-PRL2007, morell, macdonald, santos, magaud, roy-yang, kaxiras}, with Fermi velocity $v_F$ being $\sim 25$ times smaller than that in an isolated monolayer graphene~\cite{Cao-Nature1}.
-The corresponding Dirac Hamiltonian reads as
+\emph{Model:} Low-energy excitations in a MA-TBLG near the CNP can be described as a collection of slow Dirac fermions~\cite{castro-neto-PRL2007, morell, macdonald, santos, magaud, roy-yang, kaxiras,senthil}, with Fermi velocity $v_{_F}$ being $\sim 25$ times smaller than that in an isolated monolayer graphene~\cite{Cao-Nature1}.
+The corresponding Dirac Hamiltonian reads as~\cite{Comment-triangular}